 Don’t see a veggie you love listed here?
 Eat it and see how your body responds!
 No need to email me asking if XYZ veggie is keto because it’s not.
 Keto is a state friends.
 Eat your veggies and if you start gaining weight or they make you crave STOP eating them!
 Easy peasy!

 Keto Food List: Fruits

 What you need to know about fruit: Fruit is amazing, and once your taste buds recover from years of white sugar consumption, you will find that fruit is very sweet and is quite a treat.
 With that in mind, it’s important to remember that fruits should be eaten in small quantities, and with caution.

-When I first started my keto experience I didn’t much fruit.
+When I first started my keto experience, I didn’t have much fruit.
 I would occasionally have one strawberry or 1/4 cup of frozen fruit, but I kept it to a minimum.
 Now, the good news is that fruit sugar is different than white sugar.
-First of all fruit has fiber in it.
-Unlike eating white sugar which goes straight into the blood stream and is combated with insulin spikes, the fiber in fruit is harder to digest, so it doesn’t cause your body to react in the same way.
+First of all, the fruit has fiber in it.
+Unlike eating white sugar which goes straight into the bloodstream and is combated with insulin spikes, the fiber in fruit is harder to digest, so it doesn’t cause your body to react in the same way.
 So a little fruit can be a good thing.

 Once you reach your goal weight, you will have more freedom in this area.

 Tomato (all varieties)

 Don’t see a fruit you love listed here?
 Eat it and see how your body responds!
 No need to email me asking if XYZ fruit is keto because it’s not.
 Keto is a state friends.
 Eat your fruit and if you start gaining weight or they make you crave STOP eating them!
 Easy peasy!